buunguyen/redux-freeze/README.md

 ### Changes

+__0.1.5__
+* Fix bug error is thrown when an object in the state has null prototype

 __0.1.4__
-* Fix bug error is thrown when state is not freezable
+* Fix bug error is thrown when the state is not freezable

 __0.1.3__
 * Fix bug result of the middleware is not returned